-The supplemental restraint system uses a warning indicator in the instrument cluster or a back-up tone to indicate the condition of the system.
-Refer to the Warning light section in the Instrument Cluster chapter.
-Routine maintenance of the air bag is not required.
+The supplemental restraint system uses a warning indicator light in the instrument cluster or a back-up tone to indicate the condition of the system.
+Refer to the Warning lights and chimes section in the Instrument Cluster chapter.
+Routine maintenance of the airbag is not required.